postmanlabs/labs-docs/v6/settings/settings.md

 Option to disable anonymous usage data, that we at Postman use to make Postman a better product.

 * **Max response size**
-Option to limit the size of response (in Megabytes) that is received by postman from a server.
-Without setting a limit, postman app will give an error stating that the received response is large if it exceeds the default value of 50 MB.
+Option to limit the size of response (in Megabytes) that is rendered by Postman.
+If the limit is exceeded, Postman will inform the user that the received response is large (default limit: 50 MB) and provide options to increase the size limit or download the response.
-Note that setting this to a very large value to receive huge response might take postman a while.
+Note that setting this to a very large value to receive huge response will require greater amount of memory to render and may take some time.

 ### Theme